 I had thought about this for some time, there is an upside to my method in the event of a fault, I can check the +/- rail voltages, also it was for pre-casting alignment reasons.

 Although the circuit will no longer be serviceable once cast, it will give me an incite into what may have gone wrong, by checking the the virtual ground (the wire stands) against the negative and positive power jack connections.

 Here you can see the 12vdc split -6/+6 voltages

 HOT OR NOT !

-I had allot of comments regarding concerns about heat dissipation.
+I had a lot of comments regarding heat dissipation.

 Here are the results at 12vdc (-6/+6) playing music at above normal levels for 60 minutes